Vin1001/TSA/README.md

 ## Stock Price Application

 Using a sliding window application for the derivative-based fitter, not only have i developed a sliding window stock price predictor but also a prediction mechanism to incorporate the fluctuations in the stock prices using binary trees.

+Disclaimer:
+The projects and analyses provided in this repository are for educational purposes only and should not be construed as financial advice.